I’ve been talking about logos on this blog from various perspectives. I’ve already:

 In the case of physical products, having a distinct logo on a package is important as well, because your product will be on the same shelf as all your competitors.

 Standing out in a sea of similar offers is crucial for success of any business, and visual branding helps you do that.
+This can even become grounds for legal protection, which I explained in my article: Do I need to register a trademark for my logo and business name?

 If you don’t have any competitors in your industry, you’re in luck – for now.
 It won’t be long before someone else comes into your field.
 If you establish a strong brand from the start, you’ll have an advantage over all the newcomers.